 Perfect as a Glaze or for Dipping

-Use it as a glaze when you’re cooking beef or chicken on the grill or as a dipping sauce for your favorite foods.
+Use Jack Daniel’s Dipping Sauce as a glaze when you’re cooking beef or chicken on the grill or as a dipping sauce for your favorite foods.
 But if you’re grilling, be sure to apply the sauce late in the grilling process (just before taking the meat off the flame) as the sugar in the sauce will burn.
 And, don’t forget to serve extra on the side.

 Was TGI Fridays the First Singles Bar?

-Does Every TGI Fridays Have an Airplane Propeller Ove the Bar?
+Does Every TGI Fridays Have an Airplane Propeller Over the Bar?

 Yes, perhaps to continue the airline theme of its beginnings, an airplane propeller is placed in every TGI Fridays bar to symbolize the engine that moves the business.
 The business has certainly moved as Fridays currently has over 900 restaurants in around 60 countries.
 You can read more fun facts about TGI Fridays.